 This risk of an uneven split means you need an attorney to look at your best interests and protect your assets.

 Representing You Is My Job

 Your case will never be handed off to a less senior attorney.
-I am founding attorney Riisa Peterson Mandel, and I will handle your case from start to finish.
+I am founding attorney Riisa Petersen Mandel, and I will handle your case from start to finish.